GDColon/VVVVVV-Pygame/README.md

 	+ Makes speedruns more practical since it is now obvious if someone is cheating
 + HUD display is now adjustable in-game
 + Adjusted gravity line physics again
-+ Adjusted entry and exit points at horizontal seams based on speed of player
-+ Fixed bug that allowed you to be further in a wall than normal
++ Can buffer flips off of vertical platforms

+### v1.2:

++ New debug feature!
+Pressing 'K' and 'L' will allow you to change your max framerate by 1.
+	+ Play the game frame-by-frame!
+Very useful for figuring out bugs :)
++ Settings will now save in "settings.vvvvvv"
++ Adjusted gravity line physics again, I just can't seem to get this right
++ Changed player width from 48 -> 50.
+Gravity lines aren't affected by this change
+	+ Helps prevent falling into 1 block gaps you shouldn't be able to fall into
+	+ Makes collision with walls marginally better (The alignment that previously clipped the farthest into walls won't anymore)
++ Changed conveyor belt physics slightly to prevent clipping fully into walls, conveyor belts are also slightly stronger than before
++ Music pack 2 is now 100% siIvagunner :)

 KNOWN BUGS:

-+ Player clips inside walls for 1 frame, can't flip though
++ Player "clips" inside walls for 2 frames, can't flip off any of the blocks though
-+ Vertical platforms :/
++ While using a horizontal gravity line with solid ground 2 blocks above or below it, the player gets "stuck", despite not actually touching the ground/ceiling.
++ When transitioning to a different room, the name and the player render 1 frame before the room renders
 + Running into a wall with a spike on it may ocassionally kill the player, even though the wall should always take priority
++ The existence of vertical platforms :/
-+ Will sometimes "snap" if on a horizontal platform (???)
++ Will sometimes "snap" if standing on a horizontal platform (???)
++ When to the right of a horizontal platform, the platform pushes you as if it were 5 tiles long
-+ If 2 players are rendered at once, only one will play a death animation
++ If 2 players are rendered at once, only one will play the death animation
 + Player moves 3 pixels into vertical platform moving upwards, purposefully